redox-os/ion/src/parser/README.md

 ### Shell Expansion

-This is one of the most important pieces of the parsing puzzle outside of the basic grammar.
 The purpose of the `shell_expand` module is to supply a generic expansion library that performs all shell expansions throughout the shell.

-- The `ForExpression` parser uses the `shell_expand` module to expand the supplied expression before evaluating it.
-- Pipelines are also expanded before
+It reduces statements into a set of primitive words, and applies specific expansion rules accordingly.